If you’ve ever built a B2B landing page that didn’t convert, you understand the struggle.

 As we’ve talked about, social proof is super important.
 Most people won’t buy unless you can prove to them that you’ve got a great track-record of success.
 Just consider that 97% of consumers say online reviews impact their purchasing decisions (according to OptinMonster).
 And as a business owner or marketer, your best source of social proof is your past clients.
 You might consider including the logos for the clients you’ve worked with to improve rapport, just like AlchemyWorx does on this landing page.

-18. Ordermark — For Sales Call CTA
+18. Ordermark Landing Page— For Sales Call CTA

 The Takeaway: Explain how it works (but simply and briefly)